ISHA-2112/GOOGLE-DATA-ANALYTICS-CAPSTONE-PROJECT/README.md

 1. **Ask**:
 The problem statement was analysed and the following objectives were inferred:
-  * Analysing difference between casual riders and annual members.
+  * Analysing the differences between casual riders and annual members.
   * Deriving insights that can point us in the direction to convert casual riders into annual members.

 2. **Prepare**: